AMReX-Codes/amrex/paper/paper.md

 ### Linear Solvers

 AMReX includes native linear solvers for parabolic and elliptic equations.
-Solution procedures include geometric multigrid and BiCGStab iterative solvers; interfaces to external hypre and PETSc solvers are also provided.
+Solution procedures include geometric multigrid [@Briggs] and BiCGStab iterative solvers; interfaces to external hypre and PETSc solvers are also provided.
 The linear solvers operate on regular mesh data as well as data with cut cells.